AVerMedia-Technologies-Inc/PropertyViewSample/README.md

 </div>
 ```

-You can include our recommended css stylesheet `avt.css` which contains styles of all our components.
+You can include our recommended css stylesheet [avt.css](css/avt.css) which contains styles of all our components.

-Before you start coding javascript you need include library `jquery.min.js` and our helper file `ax_socket.js` .
+Before you start coding javascript you need include library `jquery.min.js` and our helper file [ax_socket.js](js/ax_socket.js).

-The file `ax_socket.js` contains a registration function and all receiving/sending event function.
+The file [ax_socket.js](js/ax_socket.js) contains a registration function and all receiving/sending event function.

 For more information, you can refer to [ document Registration Flow ](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Registration-Flow).

 You can create your javascript file to write the event handling and element behavior.

-Here, we create the `property_main.js` as an example to do the event handling and element behavior.
+Here, we create the [property_main.js](js/property_main.js) as an example to do the event handling and element behavior.

-There is a sample contains file `avt.css`, `ax_socket.js`, `property_main.js` and all html component.
+There is a sample contains file [avt.css](css/avt.css), [ax_socket.js](js/ax_socket.js), [property_main.js](js/property_main.js) and all html component.

-You can download our [sample]() to modify it as you want.
+You can clone our project as a template and modify it as you wish.

 ## Trigger HTML

-Our component needs the event `sendToPropertyView` to trigger the complete element.
+Our component needs the event [sendToPropertyView](https://github.com/AVerMedia-Technologies-Inc/CreatorCentralSDK/wiki/Send-Events-To-Creator-Central#send-to-property-view) to trigger the complete element.

 The format as the following example: